Ampefy

 Ampefy is a municipality in Madagascar.
 It belongs to the district of Soavinandriana, which is a part of Itasy Region.
 The population of the commune was 19,949 in 2018.

 Primary and junior level secondary education are available in town.
 The majority 91.5% of the population of the commune are farmers.
 The most important crops are beans and vegetables; also maize is an important agricultural product.
 Industry and services provide employment for 0.5% and 1% of the population, respectively.
 Additionally fishing employs 7% of the population.

 Roads

 It is localized on the National Road 43.

 Rivers

 The Lily River that forms also the Lily falls near Ampefy.

+Lakes

+The Lake Itasy, the forth mayor lake of Madagascar, is partly situated in this municipality.